ShawnBakker/exchange-simulator/README.md

 This simulator lets you see it happen in real-time:

-- Watch the market maker's P&L crash when informed flow dominates
+- See how the market maker's P&L crash when informed flow dominates
-- See spreads automatically widen as the MM adapts to protect itself
+- Spreads automatically widen as the MM adapts to protect itself
-- Compare outcomes under different toxicity levels
+- You'll be able to compare outcomes under different toxicity levels

 ## Local Run